 See Pantone swatches below.

-So soft and so sweet Dusty Rose also reflects elegantly against cashmere and the lightness of sage and deep greens of our floral choices; the cake; we’re in heaven !
+So soft and so sweet Dusty Rose also reflects elegantly against cashmere and the lightness of sage and deep greens of our floral choices.

 Its no wonder current brides are holding onto the innocence of Rose.

 Below are some ideas for your girls to look their best on your special day.

 Brides are becoming more generous when it comes to offering choices of gown style to their bridesmaids.
 The transition in choice of colour through Winter to Spring is also more casual; we’re seeing a lot more added touch of excitement too !

 The old-vintage is modernised from the softness of dusty blue tones with a fired up deep Sangria or subdued Fuchsia .
 This new palette is coupled with a soft Lavender, Mulberry purple and glistening Whites and Silver.
 The Navy Peony is iced over with a silvered light blue; overall an exciting palette neutralised by shimmer highlights lighting up our Australian wedded aisles.

 Some may call it ‘Navy’ as seen to the right in Jasmines stunning Belsoie Collection or it may be likened to Sorella Vita’s or Mori Lees’s lighter ‘Sapphire’.
 Jenny Packham calls it ‘Sofia Blue’ and Jenny Yoo goes deeper with her ‘Evening Blue’.

 Whichever your chosen go to in blue; we think these Pantone shades look amazing !